This post may contain affiliate links. Please read our disclosure policy.

 Yes!
 This allows the sauce to thicken a bit.
 It will be very hot anyway so you will want it to cool slightly prior to serving!

-I hope this Creamy Ricotta Chicken and Orzo Skillet brings you all the same, nostalgic flavors of white chicken lasagna!
+I hope this Creamy Ricotta Chicken and Orzo Skillet gives you the same, nostalgic flavors of white chicken lasagna!
 Comment below once you serve this!

 Creamy Ricotta Chicken and Orzo Skillet in white pan with spoon in it.